Gatland to push players to 'limit' for World Cup

 Last updated on .From the section Welsh Rugby

-Warren Gatland said he will not apologise for pushing his Wales players "to the limit" when the countdown to France 2023 kicks-off next week.
+Warren Gatland says he will not apologise for pushing his Wales players "to the limit" when the build-up to France 2023 intensifies next week.

-Gatland will get his first chance to run the rule over the entire squad with just three months to go until they begin their World Cup campaign.
+Gatland will get his first chance to run the rule over the entire squad with just under three months to go until they begin their World Cup campaign.

-Players have trained in small groups so far but all 49 are due to report to the Vale of Glamorgan base this week.
+Players have trained in small groups so far but all 49 are due to report to the Vale of Glamorgan base next week.

-BBC Wales Sport looks at what the next 12 weeks has in store before Bordeaux.
+BBC Wales Sport looks at what the next 12 weeks have in store before Bordeaux.

 Gatland named a 54-strong provisional training squad in May however preparations have since been rocked by several high profile withdrawals.